helmutkemper/iotmaker.docker.builder/doc.md

         parado e reiniciado, simulando uma queda crítica, onde um microsserviço foi reinicializado depois de um tempo sem resposta.
 ```

-English: Adds a filter to the standard output of the container to look for a textual value releasing the possibility of the container being restarted during the chaos test.
+English: Adds a filter to the standard output of the container to look for a textual value releasing the possibility of the container being restarted during the chaos test\.
 Input: value: Simple text searched in the container's standard output to activate the filter

 ```
 Note: - Chaos testing is a test performed when there is a need to simulate failures of the microservices involved in the project.